freshehr/postman-ehrscape/WorkingWithEhrscapeMarkdown.md

 ## Create Session
 The first step is to create an openEHR session and retrieve the ``sessionId`` token.
 This allows subsequent API calls to be made without needing to login on each occasion.

 Navigate to the `session` folder and highlight `Create Session` on the left, then click on the `Send` button.
+The required credentials are automatically filled in from the Pre-sets file (see `Navigating Postman` section above)

 ![Create Session](./Images/CreateSession.jpg)